 Some of the immediate actions we are working on in the next 6-8 months:

 - MyData operator white paper (3-4/2020), presenting in more detail how we respond to the call for infrastructure which the strategy calls “personal data spaces”.

-- MyData case library (H2/2020), build an interactive, constantly evolving and hence sustainable repository for different examples how MyData is applied across the world.
+- MyData case library (H2/2020), build an interactive, constantly evolving and hence sustainable repository for different examples of how MyData is applied across the world.